frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/types-of-doctype.md

 After creating the doctype, click on **Go to Library Settings**, to go to the form and set the values for **Loan Period** and **Maximum Number of Issued Articles**.

+> Note: Please make note of the `name` column - we can set custom names for the fields to use in code.

 ### Single DocTypes